muses-code-js/learn-html/_steps/step0-what-is-the-web.markdown

 Let's look at the URL for the Node Girls Brisbane page, `http://nodegirls.com.au/brisbane.html`, as an example.

-In this URL, the protocol is `http`, the host name is `nodegirls.com.au`, and the path is `brisbane.html`.
+In this URL, the protocol is `http`, the host name is `nodegirls.com.au`, and the path is `/brisbane.html`.
 That means that the web server called `nodegirls.com.au` has sent us the `brisbane.html` file using the `http` protocol.

+A protocol is an agreement on a set of rules.
+In this case it means the set of rules that describe how web page requests and responses should be packaged up and sent. **http** defines this, and **https** extends that protocol to handle security.

 Look at the address bar of your browser right now, as you're reading this page.
 Can you tell what the different parts are?